Marycynthiaa/Exploratory-Data-Analysis/README.md

 ## Executive Summary
 ### Overview of Findings

 The analysis revealed that operator related issues are a major contributor to downtime, accounting for a significant portion of total production delays.
-Using the Pareto Principle, it was found that just a few key factors ranging from operator related (Machine adjustment, Batch change,Batch coding error) and system related (Machine failure, Inventory shortage) are responsible for the majority of downtime events.
-Product level assessment showed that certain drink types, particularly CO-based products (2L and 600ml), are linked to higher adjustment times and setup related delays.
-These insights highlight clear opportunities for process improvement, targeted training, and product-specific setup optimization.
+Using the Pareto Principle, it was discovered that just a few key factors ranging from operator related (Machine adjustment, Batch change, Batch coding error) and system-related (Machine failure, Inventory shortage) are responsible for the majority of downtime events.
+Product level assessment showed that certain drink types, particularly CO based products (2L and 600ml), are linked to higher adjustment times and setup related delays.
+These insights highlight clear opportunities for process improvement, targeted training, and product specific setup optimization.

 ### Operator Level Analysis